 Using SSH Keys

-To encourage security best practice in SpinupWP we disable SSH password authentication by default.
+To encourage security best practices in SpinupWP we disable SSH password authentication by default.
 Instead, authentication with your servers is done using SSH Keys.

 How Do SSH Keys Work?